andrew/ultimate-awesome/README.md

 - [awesome-ppml](https://github.com/mortendahl/awesome-ppml) - A curated list of resources for privacy-preserving machine learning.
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
 - [awesome-oneapi](https://github.com/uxlfoundation/awesome-oneapi) - An Awesome list of oneAPI projects.
+- [awesome-vibe-coding](https://github.com/ai-for-developers/awesome-vibe-coding) - A hand-picked collection of tools and resources for Vibe Coding.
 - [awesome-universal-react](https://github.com/axeldelafosse/awesome-universal-react) - A collection of awesome universal React and React Native frameworks, libraries, design systems, apps and resources.
 - [Awesome-cross-modality-person-re-identification](https://github.com/bismex/Awesome-cross-modality-person-re-identification) - Awesome Cross-modality Person Re-identification.
 - [fucking-Awesome-Hacking](https://github.com/Correia-jpv/fucking-Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers.
 With repository stars⭐ and forks🍴.